 - Sample tests and questions available from the Law School Admission Council

-*While it is common for students to purchase online materials or pay for the services of an in-person review course, these resources can be expensive, ranging from a few hundred to several thousand dollars.
+While it is common for students to purchase online materials or pay for an online review course, these resources can be expensive, ranging from a few hundred to several thousand dollars.
 Students should take the time to investigate all options and decide what will work best for them.
-Below are some frequently utilized commercial test prep companies - all have attended at least one Ohio State Law Fair since 2018.
+Below are some frequently utilized commercial test prep companies - all have engaged with Ohio State in the form of workshops, law fair tables, or other events.

 *A company's inclusion on this list (presented alphabetically) does not constitute an endorsement by Ohio State and a company's absence from this list is not an indication of the reverse.